PraveenGPTrueReach/safe-lanes-docs/L3-Deployment Guide for Back-End.md

 Key points:

-- Supports offline operation on vessels, with local DB.
+- Supports autonomous operation on vessels, with local DB.
 - No containerization (Docker) is used.
 Instead, a script-based approach with PM2 and Nginx is employed.
 - All references to other solution components (e.g., Angular front-end, microfrontend host environment) are excluded here.
 This guide covers only the Nest.js BE deployment.